prgn/tmdb/README.md

 · enviroment file qa.config.properties is chosen to dyamically insert the environment related information like the url and other env sensitive data

+## Software limitation
+Due to more groovy realted integration issues found JRE version has been lowered to JRE8.